apache/jena-site/source/documentation/query/javascript-functions.md

 native JavaScript datatypes.
 RDFterms that do not fit easily into JavaScript datatypes are handled with a object class `NV`.

+Applications should be aware that there are risks in exposing a script engine with full computational capabilities through SPARQL.
+Script functions are only as secure as the script engine environment they run in.

 ## Requirements

 ARQ requires a javascript engine such as [GraalVM](https://www.graalvm.org/) to